Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: Introduction

 In 2013 Kr\"oncke proved the surprising result that the Fubini--Study K\"ahler--Einstein metric on $\mathbb{CP}^{n}$, $n>1$, is unstable as a fixed point of the Ricci flow \cite{KlKr1}.
 More precisely, he showed that there are certain conformal (and hence non-K\"ahler) deformations of the Fubini--Study metric from which the Ricci flow never returns.
 This is in stark contrast to the behaviour of the K\"ahler--Ricci flow where Tian and Zhu \cite{TZ} have shown that K\"ahler--Einstein metrics are essentially global attractors within their K\"ahler class.
 In \cite{KS} Knopf and Sesum give an independent verification of Kr\"oncke's result.\\ \\ The behaviour of Ricci flow on manifolds admitting K\"ahler metrics is a topic of current interest (see for example \cite{HMPJM}, \cite{HMAGAG1}, \cite{IKS}, and \cite{Max}).
 What Kr\"oncke's result suggests is that behaviour of the Ricci flow near the space of K\"ahler metrics is more complicated than was initially believed.
 If a Fano manifold $M$ with Hodge number $h^{1,1}(M)>1$ admits a K\"ahler--Einstein metric then it can be destabilised by a harmonic perturbation within the K\"ahler cone.
 This method can be used to show many known examples of K\"ahler--Einstein metrics are unstable.
 However, as the complex dimension of the Fano manifold grows, there are numerous examples of K\"ahler--Einstein manifolds with $h^{1,1}(M)=1$.
 One such class of K\"ahler--Einstein manifolds are the compact, irreducible, Hermitian symmetric spaces.
 These manifolds were completely classified by E. Cartan into six types; there are four infinite families and two exceptional spaces.
 Each of these spaces admits a K\"ahler--Einstein metric unique up to automorphisms of the complex structure; this metric is the symmetric metric on each manifold.
 We will henceforth implicitly assume all manifolds in this paper are equipped with their symmetric space (and K\"ahler--Einstein) metrics.\\ \\ The stability criterion employed by Kr\"oncke is very simple to state (c.f.
 Theorem \ref{KKstabthm}); if an Einstein metric with Einstein constant $\frac{1}{2\tau}>0$ admits an eigenfunction of the Laplacian, $f$ say, with eigenvalue $-\frac{1}{\tau}$ and the integral over the manifold of $f^{3}$ does not vanish, then the metric is dynamically unstable.
 It is a classical result of Matsushima \cite{Mat} that, on a Fano K\"ahler--Einstein manifold, there is a bijection between Killing fields and the eigenspace corresponding to $-\frac{1}{\tau}$.
 Hence K\"ahler--Einstein manifolds with large symmetry groups are ideal candidates on which to attempt to use Kr\"oncke's result to investigate stability.
 The first theorem we prove says that, when the symmetric space is not a Grassmannian of complex $k$-planes in an $n$-dimensional complex vector space (which we denote $Gr_{k}(\mathbb{C}^{n})$), the integral of $f^{3}$ will necessarily vanish.

-\begin{theorem} Let $(M,g)$ be a compact, irreducible, Hermitian symmetric space other than a Grassmannian $Gr_{k}(\mathbb{C}^{n})$ and let $g$ be the canonical K\"ahler--Einstein metric normalised to have Einstein constant $\frac{1}{2\tau}$.
+\begin{theorem} Let $(M,g)$ be a compact, irreducible, Hermitian symmetric space which is not a Grassmannian $Gr_{k}(\mathbb{C}^{n})$ and let $g$ be the canonical K\"ahler--Einstein metric normalised to have Einstein constant $\frac{1}{2\tau}$.
 Then any ($-\dfrac{1}{\tau}$)-eigenfunction of the Laplacian, $f$, satisfies